UNIT 1: Atomic Structure, States of Matter & Thermo dynamics

 types of electrodes, electrode potentials including standard electrode potential,

 half - cell and cell reactions, emf of a Galvanic cell and its measurement; Nernst

 equation and its applications; Relationship between cell potential and Gibbs’ energy

-change; Dry cell and lead accumulator; Fuel cells.
+change; Dry cell and lead accumulator; Fuel cells; Corroison and its prevention.

 Chemical kinetics: Rate of a chemical reaction, factors affecting

 the rate of reactions: concentration, temperature, pressure and catalyst; elementary

 and complex reactions, order and molecularity of reactions, rate law, rate constant

 and its units, differential and integral forms of zero and first order reactions,